Software Engineering | Seven Principles of software testing

-- Exhaustive testing is not possible: It is the process of testing the functionality of a software in all possible inputs (valid or invalid) and pre-conditions is known as exhaustive testing.
-Exhaustive testing is impossible means the software can never test at every test cases.
-It can test only some test cases and assume that software is correct and it will produce the correct output in every test cases.
-If the software will test every test cases then it will take more cost, effort, etc. and which is impractical.
+- Exhaustive testing is not possible: It is the process of testing the functionality of the software in all possible inputs (valid or invalid) and pre-conditions is known as exhaustive testing.
+Exhaustive testing is impossible means the software can never test at every test case.
+It can test only some test cases and assume that the software is correct and it will produce the correct output in every test case.
+If the software will test every test case then it will take more cost, effort, etc., and which is impractical.

 - Defect clustering: In a project, a small number of the module can contain most of the defects.
 Pareto Principle to software testing state that 80% of software defect comes from 20% of modules.

 - Pesticide paradox: Repeating the same test cases, again and again, will not find new bugs.
 So it is necessary to review the test cases and add or update test cases to find new bugs.